B2B Brand Messaging: Key Elements, Examples, and Expert Tips

 The message was clear: Apple wanted to change the course of technology by being “the crazy ones” who did what others had never dreamed of.

 Needless to say, it was a revolutionary approach to technology and design, and the message clicked.
 We know that because that’s still the way we think of Apple to this day.
-People buy their products for the same innovative appeal that they presented many years back.
+People buy their products for the same innovative appeal that they presented many years ago.

 Show Proof